 When dithering is turned on, the program will take a few seconds between each light frame to nudge the telescope mount slightly.
 For a complete list of the software applications I use for astrophotography, please see the resources page.

-Dark frame subtraction is a useful technique you can use to minimize the noise in your long exposure images.
-The fixed-pattern noise created from your camera sensor is isolated, and removed from your final astro image.
+Dark frame subtraction is a useful technique you can use to minimize the noise in your long-exposure images.
+The fixed-pattern noise created by your camera sensor is isolated and removed from your final astro image.